 - Investigating the possible connections between the EHRI Project and other Research Infrastructures and Digital Humanities Projects

-Deadline for submission of abstractions: 2 May 2017
+Deadline for submission of abstractions: 2 May 2017.
+THIS CALL IS CLOSED!

 Call for Applications for an EHRI Workshop on Online Access of Holocaust Documents